hornArts & Entertainment See also:

 For information about digital entertainment media technologies (HDTV, portable audio & video devices, etc.) see our Computers & Technology page.

 Classic Film Guide - Created by a classic film fan, this site aims to 'celebrate 'great movies' as well as to introduce (or reintroduce) films which... have been forgotten, or even neglected, in today's myopic film industry.'
-(Personal site)
+(Personal site, author unknown)

 Encyclopedia of Television - This A to Z encyclopedia includes essays on many TV shows of the past, with cast list, times and dates aired, plus bibliography and links to related subjects.
 Also includes biographies of many TV actors and topics such as 'Violence & Television', 'Gender & Television', etc. Does not include every TV show.
 (Museum of Broadcast Communications)